OdooCommunityWidgets/web_tree_image_order_line/README.md

 <H4>This module depends on the following OCA module by Stephan Rijnhart from Therp:</H4>
     https://github.com/OCA/web/tree/8.0/web_tree_image

-<H4>Please make sure you install web_tree_image from the following repository as follows:</H4>
+<H4>Please make sure you clone web_tree_image from the following repository as follows:</H4>
     sudo git clone -b 8.0 https://github.com/OCA/web.git
-Once web_tree_image from this repository has been installed you will have the necessary framework to add product images to any tree view.
+Once web_tree_image from this repository has been installed (it's located in /web/web_tree_image) you will have the necessary framework to add product images to any tree view.

 <H3>Live Line Edit Demo:</H3>
 <img src="https://cloud.githubusercontent.com/assets/2337666/5467578/dc092834-85fc-11e4-828b-c2ea1ec38852.png"/>